onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 What is the ultimate attention allocation system?

-We can EveOnlinify the whole economy

 Participatory game design

 The real human potential

 Use this open source stack of civilizational tools and u’ll be able to trade with us with 0% taxes and u get a guaranteed market and mindshare

-Submission to the rules of your choice - choose your own bondage - bondage/constraints as a service

-The more we move away from biased ape/identity-based decisions and towards impartial mechanism design - the better

 How do we make individuals thrive mostly in service to the collective?